javid-akthar/polling-api/README.md

 }

 ## add vote
-- **/options/:id/add_vote**: To increment the count of votes on an option, hit the following URL with a get request:
+- **/options/:id/add_vote**: To increment the count of votes on an option, hit the following URL with a get url: 15.206.165.96:3001/api/v1/option/:optionid/add_vote

 ## sample payload schema
   url:  localhost:8006/api/v1/option/:optionid/add_vote